 - Payment processor integration can allow you to collect payments over the phone.

-- Google sheet integration can be useful to evaluate call center performance.
+- Google sheet integration can be useful for evaluating call center performance.

-Such integrations might seem like a tedious task that can be best handled by your IT team.
-All of these features can be accessed using a convenient dashboard to make your business communication more seamless than ever.
+Such integrations might seem like a tedious task that your IT team can best handle.
+All of these features can be accessed using a convenient dashboard to make your business grow by improving business communication more seamless than ever.

 If you believe that a VoIP phone system is the right option for your company’s communication strategy, you can consult with our phone system buyer’s guide to help you select the right options.
 You may also compare the top VoIP phone system vendors to compare the features of each service and ensure that you decide on the right vendor.